Export Control

 For any concern, please write an email to our support team (hpc-support@gwdg.de).
 They will be on hand to address your questions and provide you with the best possible assistance.

-How can I find out which countries are affected?
+How can I see what countries are affected?

 Please check the sanction map https://sanctionsmap.eu/#/main to learn which countries are affected by embargoes.

 Yes.
-Any researcher and associate are obliged to contribute in order to implement the legal requirements.
+Any researcher and associate is obligated to contribute in order to implement the legal requirements.
 Our joint legal obligation is to prevent misuse that would cause significant harm to human dignity, life, health, freedom, property, the environment or peaceful coexistence.

-The project classification is not only necessary to get access to high performance computing resources but also when you are in an international exchange during your resarch activities.
-In a dual-use project even advising people can be considered as giving technical assistance and therefore might be prevented.
+The project classification is not only necessary to get access to high performance computing resources but also when you are in an international exchange during your research activities.
+In a dual-use project, even advising people can be considered as giving technical assistance and therefore might have to be prevented.

 What do I need to do?